netscaler/automation-toolkit/labs/basic-content-switching-configuration-using-terraform/02-reset-default-password/assignment.md

 an `https` url.
 This will ensure that the data exchanged with the target ADC will be encrypted.
-Because the target ADC's default TLS certificate is self signed we also need to set the option `insecure_skip_verify = true`.This will avoid the http requests failing due to certificate verification errors.
+Because the target ADC's default TLS certificate is self signed we also need to set the option `insecure_skip_verify = true`.
+This will avoid the http requests failing due to certificate verification errors.
 For production instances it is strongly recommended to replace the default TLS certificate with a properly signed one.